21 December 2023

 Cold stunning is a form of hypothermia affecting these cold blooded animals, who rely on their environment to help regulate their body temperature.
 Without help, these cold stunned turtles would likely die.
 Volunteers regularly walk along the beaches to locate these troubled animals, after which they are taken to the New England Aquarium Animal Rescue Centre in Boston, Massachusetts.

 Here, the dedicated team of staff, interns and volunteers work diligently to bring as many turtles as possible back to full health, eventually returning them to the wild, and hopefully helping their populations to recover.
-This year, two of The Deep's Aquarists, Richard and Helena, have joined the New England team in their life saving efforts, bringing with them over 3 decades worth of their own husbandry experience.
+This year, two of The Deep's Aquarists joined the New England team in their life saving efforts, bringing with them a wealth of their own husbandry experience.

 The main species that is found stranded is the critically endangered Kemp’s ridley sea turtle.
 These turtles spend most of their adult life in the Gulf of Mexico, but during the younger life stages they travel up the eastern coast of the United States.
 Other species found washed up include the vulnerable Leatherback turtle, the endangered Green turtle, and the vulnerable Loggerhead turtle.